-Creamy, rich and packed with spices, this traybake is fresh, flavoursome and super-comforting.
-Simply whack it in the middle of the table and let your guests help themselves, and serve with clove-spiked rice, warm chapatis and poppadoms on the side for a really epic meal.
+“Creamy, rich and packed with spices, this traybake is fresh, flavoursome and super-comforting.
+Simply whack it in the middle of the table and let your guests help themselves, and serve with clove-spiked rice, warm chapatis and poppadoms for a really epic meal. ”

-Put your largest roasting tray on the hob over a medium heat and add a good splash of sunflower oil, the spices and curry leaves.
-Fry for 2 minutes, then add the chopped veg, garlic and coriander stalks.
-Cook for about 15 minutes, or until soft and golden, stirring occasionally.
+Put your largest roasting tray on the hob over a medium heat, and drizzle in 1 tablespoon of oil.
+Add the spices and curry leaves and fry for 2 minutes, then add the chopped veg, garlic and coriander stalks.
+Cook for 15 minutes, or until softened, stirring occasionally.

 Break the salmon into big chunks.
 Season the sauce to taste with salt, pepper and a squeeze of lemon juice, then snap up and scatter over the crispy salmon skin.

 Sprinkle over the coriander leaves and serve with lots of lemon wedges for squeezing over.